The Moral of Claude Fable 5

 A lot of teams are still overbuilding around the word agent.
 The real leverage usually comes from repeatable capabilities: workflows, context, tools, memory, and guardrails.

 AI agent has become one of those terms that gets used so often it starts to lose meaning.
-A cleaner mental model for what agents actually are and why they matter.
+Here's a cleaner mental model for what agents actually are and why they matter.

 Useful AI memory is not about a model mysteriously remembering you.
 It is about deciding what is worth saving, where it should live, and when it should be written.